Cognitive style: Bipolar, one-dimensional models and measures

 The field dependence-independence model, invented by Herman Witkin, identifies an individual's perceptive behaviour while distinguishing object figures from the content field in which they are set.
 Two similar instruments to do this were produced, the Embedded Figures Test (EFT) and the Group Embedded Figures Test (GEFT) (1971).
 In both cases, the content field is a distracting or confusing background.
 These instruments are designed to distinguish field-independent from field-dependent cognitive types; a rating which is claimed to be value-neutral.
 Field-independent people tend to be more autonomous when it comes to the development of restructuring skills; that is, those skills required during technical tasks with which the individual is not necessarily familiar.
 They are, however, less autonomous in the development of interpersonal skills.
+Cultural psychologists have used measures of field dependence to measure differences across countries, finding more field dependence in Japan than the United States and even between social conservatives versus liberals within a single country.

 The EFT and GEFT continue to enjoy support and usage in research and practice.
 However, they, too, are criticised by scholars as containing an element of ability and so may not measure cognitive style alone.
+Some measures of field dependence try to equate for ability by giving people separate measures of dependence and independence and then measuring the difference between the two.
+Theoretically, this should allow researchers to separate general ability from style (relative performance on the independence task versus the dependence task).

 Liam Hudson (Carey, 1991) identified two cognitive styles: convergent thinkers, good at accumulating material from a variety of sources relevant to a problem's solution, and divergent thinkers who proceed more creatively and subjectively in their approach to problem-solving.
 Hudson's Converger-diverger construct attempts to measure the processing rather than the acquisition of information by an individual.
 It aims to differentiate convergent from divergent thinkers; the former being persons who think rationally and logically while the latter tend to be more flexible and to base reasoning more on heuristic evidence.